Wilto/wilto-makes-food/_src/articles/chefs-knives.md

 ### So, What’s the&nbsp;<em>Best</em>&nbsp;Knife?

 I already told you: mine.
 It’s a [Takayuki AS Bunka](https://www.chefknivestogo.com/taaskeb19.html), 200mm blade.
 It’s small, light, and razor-sharp.
-I got small hands, and a bigass Final Fantasy sword knife might look cool (for a _very_ specific value of “cool”), but probably wouldn’t be super comfortable for me.
+I got small hands, and a bigass Final-Fantasy-sword knife might look cool (for a _very_ specific value of “cool”), but probably wouldn’t be super comfortable for me.
 The cutting edge is flatter, like the Shun I got so used to, versus the rounder edge like you might find on a Wüsthof.

 The core is made out of “Aogami Super Steel,” which—yes—should set off your newly-formed “Kickstarter scam metal” alarm, but [here’s the composition](http://zknives.com/knives/steels/steelgraph.php?nm=Aogami%2520Super): high carbon with a <i>soupçon</i> of chromium.
 Easy enough to sharpen, takes a relatively durable edge, and doesn’t tarnish much.

-What I like about this one is that it has stainless steel _cladding_—a tarnish and rust-proof wrapper around the fussier metal core.
+What I like about this one is that it has stainless steel _cladding_—a tarnish- and rust-proof wrapper around the fussier metal core.
 All the benefits of a high carbon cutting edge, with _some_ of the maintenance benefits of stainless—I couldn’t leave it sitting in the sink overnight or anything, but I wasn’t gonna do that anyway.
 The hammered finish allegedly keeps food from sticking to the blade, and I guess it _might_ do that, but definitely not to an extent where I have ever noticed it.
 It just looks cool.

 A handle also is present!
 It looks nice enough; I don’t mind it.
 I will, at some point, replace it with one of my own.
 Thinking maple burl, ebony at both ends, copper accents, maybe D-shaped like my Shun was.
 I mean… I haven’t thought it through much or anythi—